-&lt;sup>6 The identified sites do not include any off-site alternatives, as Eskom agreed with the South African Minister of Energy that the TISF will be on the KNPS site.
+6 The identified sites do not include any off-site alternatives.

 3.4.2 The No Go Alternative

 The No Go alternative will be considered in the EIA in accordance with the requirements of the EIA Regulations, 2014.
 The No Go alternative entails no change to the status quo, in other words the proposed TISF will not be built.